solo-io/workshops/istio-day2/1-understand-istio/02-install-istio.md

 ```

 Specifically the `allowPrivilegeEscalation` and `privileged` fields change to true.
-Once you save this change, we should see a new `httpbin` pod with updated security privilege and we can explore some of the `iptables` rules that redirect traffic:
+Once you save this change, we should see a new `httpbin` pod with updated security privilege and we can explore some of the `iptables` rules that redirect traffic.

+> :eyes: Double check the changes you made actually got applied if you the following steps do not work.

 ```
 kubectl -n default exec -it deploy/httpbin -c istio-proxy -- sudo iptables -L -t nat